ethereum/EIPs/EIPS/eip-FOCIL.md

 - Store ILs observed over gossip before the view freeze deadline.
 - If more than one IL is observed from the same IL committee member, mark the committee member as an equivocator and ignore any further ILs from them.
-- The beacon block from the current slot is only attested to if the `Valid` function is satisfied, based on all stored ILs from non equivocators.
+- The beacon block from the current slot is only attested to if it satisfies IL conditions, based on all stored ILs from non equivocators.

 #### P2P changes